dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

 ### Principal to launch the SNS

-In addition to the principals above, you will need (at least) one principal to perform all the steps required to deploy an SNS.
-Let us assume you use just one and let us denote it by `identityDevDeploy`.
+In addition to the principals above, you will need (at least) one principal to perform all the steps required to get an SNS.
+Let us assume you use just one and let us denote it by `identityDevDfx`.
 Make sure that you set up this principal such that it satisfies the following requirements:
 1. This principal needs to be compatible with `dfx`.
    We refer to